love3nt/Personal-Finance-Tracker/README.md

 - **Date Range Summary**: See totals for income, expenses, and net balance for any selected period.
 - **CSV Storage**: All data is safely stored in a `.csv` file for easy access and backup.
 - **Simple CLI Interface**: User-friendly prompts and commands.
+- **Visualize Your Data**: Using matplotlib, you will be able to graph your expenses straight from the CLI.

 ---